Donald Trump’s Revised Travel Ban Shot Down By Hawaii Judge

 — The Hill (@thehill) March 16, 2017

-Judge Theodore D. Chuang said that both the president’s attempts at a travel ban, their differences notwithstanding, are discriminatory against Muslims for political reasons.
+Judge Theodore D Chuang said that both the President’s attempts at a travel ban, their differences notwithstanding, are discriminatory against Muslims for political reasons.
 The judge’s ruling cited some of Trump’s words during the 2016 election campaign, in which he clearly said that he wished to ban Muslims from entering the United States.

 “Direct statements of President Trump’s animus towards Muslims and intention to impose a ban on Muslims entering the United States, present a convincing case that the First Executive Order was issued to accomplish, as nearly as possible, President Trump’s promised Muslim ban.
 In particular, the direct statements by President Trump and Mayor Giuliani’s account of his conversations with President Trump reveal that the plan had been to bar the entry of nationals of predominantly Muslim countries deemed to constitute dangerous territory in order to approximate a Muslim ban without calling it one – precisely the form of the travel ban in the First Executive Order.”

-Judge Chuang added that those who took legal action against the president’s executive order had “not provided a sufficient basis” for him to invalidate other sections contained in it.
+Judge Chuang added that those who took legal action against the President’s executive order had “not provided a sufficient basis” for him to invalidate other sections contained in it.

 “In this highly unique case, the record provides strong indications that the national security purpose is not the primary purpose for the travel ban,” he added.